gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-spec.md

         allErrs = append(allErrs, field.Invalid(..., "referenced VPC does not exist"))
     }

     // 2.
-Worker subnet exists in region sub, err := computeClient.GetSubnet(ctx, region, infraConfig.Networks.SubnetWorkers.Name)
+Worker subnet exists in region and belongs to the declared VPC sub, err := computeClient.GetSubnet(ctx, region, infraConfig.Networks.SubnetWorkers.Name)
     if err != nil { return ... }
     if sub == nil {